Is Oatmeal Vegan? Which Ones Are Vegan?

 Oats are a very nutritious grain that contains many beneficial nutrients, including potassium, magnesium, zinc, and several B vitamins.
 It also contains a good dose of protein, carbohydrates and fiber.

 But that’s not all!
-Did you know that oats may play a role in lowering total and LDL (bad) cholesterol(1)?
+Did you know that oats may play a role in lowering total and LDL (bad) cholesterol(4)?

 Oats have a type of soluble (able to be dissolved) fiber called beta glucan that is likely responsible for the cholesterol lowering effects of oats.

 Ever feel satisfied after a hearty bowl of oatmeal?
 Beta glucan may have done it again!
-One review suggests his type of fiber could be associated with satiety(2).
+One review suggests his type of fiber could be associated with satiety(5).

-So in conclusion, yes – oats can definitely be a healthy choice, however if you are allergic to oats, do not consume them.
+So in conclusion, yes – oats can definitely be a healthy choice, however if you are allergic to oats, or they are otherwise medically contraindicated, do not consume them.

-If you must gluten for a certain medical condition, you may want to make sure oats are not contaminated with gluten.
-Check out our article about gluten free vegan diets here.
+If you must avoid gluten for a certain condition- like celiac disease, talk to your doctor.
+They may suggest you only use oats that are tested to be gluten free.
+Check out our article about gluten free vegan diets here for more on this topic!

 Vegan Recipes that Include Oats